wwdddq/MSc-Advanced-Project/BLOG/Week5.md

 # Week5
-In this week's MEETING with my mentor, I brought up an issue I discovered last week.
+In this week's meeting with my mentor, I brought up an issue I discovered last week.

 Also, I noticed a comment on GitHub while searching for related content this week.